-This project proposes to develop a 7.3 acre vacant parcel into a townhome community with +/- 95 units, garage parking along with some surface parking and on-street spaces, resident amenities, and associated site improvements.
-There would be a mixture of unit styles including horizontal attached and vertically stacked townhomes, as well as a mixture of bedroom counts.
+This project proposes to develop an 8-acre vacant parcel into a townhome community with approximately 107 units, garage parking along with some surface parking and on-street spaces, resident amenities, and associated site improvements.
+There would be a mixture of unit styles including horizontal attached and vertically stacked townhomes, duplexes, and multifamily units, as well as a mixture of bedroom counts.